Milwaukee County Transit System: Response to COVID-19

 Due to the COVID-19 pandemic, face masks were required on all MCTS buses.
-In the early stages of the pandemic, there was a passenger limit of 10 passengers per bus, which was increased to 15, but rescinded on July 1, 2021.
-Passengers were encouraged to limit interaction with the bus driver, exit through the back door, and to use contactless fare forms, such as the M•CARD or Ride MCTS app.
+In the early stages of the pandemic, there was a limit of 10 passengers per bus, which was increased to 15, but that increase was rescinded on July 1, 2021.
+Passengers were encouraged to limit interaction with the bus driver, exit through the back door, and use contactless fare forms, such as the M•CARD or the Ride MCTS app.